risbo/d24movies/README.md

 8. <span style="color:green">**Alternative Implementation (Spring Boot)**: [COMPLETED]</span>
     - Create a new Spring Boot project with a REST endpoint `/api/directors?threshold=<threshold>`.
-    - Implement the functionality to retrieve, process, and return the list of directors as described above.
-    - Share the solution via a .zip file or GitHub repository URL.

 ### Requirements